Real evaluations on real data. Reproducible from the SDK.

 Run any of these yourself in < 5 minutes.

-Each example is a single Python file.
-Clone the repo or copy the file out of GitHub, install the SDK, set the relevant API key, and run it.
-The terminal output above is exactly what you will see.
+The first four case studies are single Python files in the repo — clone or copy one out of GitHub, install the SDK, set the relevant API key, and run it; their terminal output above is exactly what you will see.
+The rest run straight from the CLI or your agent config.